SaishSankhe/text-assist/README.md

 ### Important note

 As this project is intended as a side project and a learning experience, it uses free-tier OpenAI API, which might cause the application to display an error state page and not generate the intended message.
+Apologies in advance.

 ## Table of Content: